 49. Visit your nearest thrifty craft supply outlet.

 Like to get creative?
-Check this directory for your nearest secondhand craft-supply store, for crafting supplies on the cheap.
-(Scroll down to view by state, or to the end for listings outside the U.S.) The girls and I LOVE stocking up on craft supplies frugally with the great prices available at our local store.
+See if there’s a crafting thrift store near you, for crafting supplies on the cheap.
+The girls and I LOVE stocking up on craft supplies frugally with the great prices available at our local store.
 There’s no better way to refuel your creative juices and supply stash.
 Some also offer inexpensive summer camps and classes, or free open crafting sessions.

 50. If you can, craft something while you’re there.